andrius111/php-simple-email-sender/README.md

 # php-simple-email-sender
-A simple php file to send an email with PHPMailer
+A very simple php project to send an email with PHPMailer, used in the [nutritambo-website](https://github.com/andrius111/nutritambo-website) repository